 Read also: 15 best retro games for Android!

 Sure, Nintendo sells SNES-style Switch controllers, but they are almost always out of stock.
 The next best thing is the 8bitdo SN30, which offers the same experience for not only the Switch, but also Windows, Mac, Android, and more.
-There is a pro version available as well, but it’s more expensive and adds a few buttons that do nothing for retro gamers.
+This 8bitdo SN30 Pro (pictured above) also adds a couple of joysticks to better adapt the classic controller to modern Nintendo Switch games.

 4. HORI Split Pad Pro

-Keep in mind, these Joy-Con replacements are beefy and won’t work wirelessly.
-Plus, they have several programmable turbo buttons and come in significantly cheaper than first-party Joy-Con controllers.
+Keep in mind that these Joy-Con replacements are beefy and won’t work wirelessly.
+However, they have several programmable turbo buttons and come in significantly cheaper than first-party Joy-Con controllers.
 If you want the D-pad but not the bulk, HORI also sells a D-pad toting replacement for the left Joy-Con.

 5. PDP Faceoff Deluxe+ Controller

 Don’t miss: The best Nintendo Switch accessories

 One of the best additional features is a headphone jack at the bottom of the controller, which really helps build immersion.
 The tradeoff is that it’s wired.
 Still, it comes with a 10 foot (3 meter) cable.
 You should have plenty of mobility whether playing at home or on the go.